pbmacintyre/RCCP_free/readme.txt

 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows for the use of the Ring Central communication tools platform based on the Ring Central PHP API.

+This plugin makes calls to: https://ringcentral.github.io/ringcentral-embeddable-voice/adapter.js

+The code base is here: https://github.com/ringcentral/ringcentral-embeddable The license is here: https://github.com/ringcentral/ringcentral-js-widgets/blob/master/LICENSE

+This is an out-of-the-box embeddable web phone app that help developers to integrate RingCentral services to their own web applications.
+This is controlable in the settings page with a check box to turn it on or off.

 == Description ==

 This plugin allows for the use of the Ring Central communication tools platform based on the Ring Central PHP API.

+This plugin makes calls to: https://ringcentral.github.io/ringcentral-embeddable-voice/adapter.js

+The code base is here: https://github.com/ringcentral/ringcentral-embeddable The license is here: https://github.com/ringcentral/ringcentral-js-widgets/blob/master/LICENSE

+This is an out-of-the-box embeddable web phone app that help developers to integrate RingCentral services to their own web applications.
+This is controlable in the settings page with a check box to turn it on or off.

 = Features =